Get FCC Certification from an Accredited Laboratory

-A geomagnetic storm releases powerful electromagnetic radiation, and can put out entire power grids out of work.
+A geomagnetic storm releases powerful electromagnetic radiation and can put out entire power grids out of work.
 Although humans cannot control solar flares, standards have been set to limit the radiation coming out of electronic devices.

 Three Ways to Get an FCC Logo

-All devices operating at a clock rate of more than 9 KHz are required to undergo FCC testing before being allowed to have an FCC Logo.
+All devices operating at a clock rate of more than 9 KHz are required to undergo FCC compliance testing before being allowed to have an FCC Logo.
 The testing can take up to 30 days.

 However, not every manufacturer or seller have to wait a whole month.
-The FCC has streamlined its approval process in recent years, and it’s possible to get a go-ahead from an accredited lab in less than week.
-The key is to find out which of the three options for authorization is application in your situation:
+The FCC has streamlined its approval process in recent years, and it’s possible to get a go-ahead from an accredited lab in less than a week.
+The key is to find out which of the three options for authorization is an application in your situation:

 A little more time-consuming and strict than Verification, a Declaration of Conformity is required for devices listed in Part 18.
 Only an accredited laboratory, like HCT America, can measure your device’s compliance to FCC standards.
 You can’t do it in-house.
-You can feature an FCC Logo onto your product if an accredited agency find your device to be compliant.
+You can feature an FCC Logo onto your product if an accredited agency finds your device to be compliant.